-There are five standard Jack Daniels Distillery tours offered, and they primarily differ based on the whiskey tasting at the end.
+There are five standard Jack Daniels Distillery tours offered as of 2022, and they primarily differ based on the whiskey tasting at the end.

-Taste of Lynchburg Tour – $75, 21+: This is the Angel’s Share Tour with a ride into town for Mrs Bobo’s Boarding House lunch.
+- Taste of Lynchburg Tour – $125, 21+: This is the Angel’s Share Tour with a ride into town for Mrs. Bobo’s Boarding House lunch.
 It’s a traditional southern style lunch served in an antebellum mansion.

 Touring Lynchburg Tennessee